thecodeofdaniel/thecodeofdaniel.github.io/content/posts/qemu-virt-manager/index.md

 tags = ["Pop!_OS", "Ubuntu", "Debian", "QEMU", "Virt-Manager"]
 +++

-## Check if Virtualization is Enabled
+## Check if virtualization is enabled

 Run this command to make sure you've enabled virtualization.
 It should be above zero.

 ```bash
 egrep -c '(vmx|svm)' /proc/cpuinfo
 ```

 - If the output is zero, then go to your BIOS and enable VT-x (Intel) or AMD-V (AMD)

 ## Install QEMU and Virt-Manager